Significance-based Estimation-of-Distribution Algorithms: The Significance-based Compact Genetic Algorithm

 For our condensed storage of the history, we have a list of blocks, each storing the number of $1$s in some discrete interval $[t_1..t_2]$ of length equal to a power of two (including $1$).
 When a new item has to be stored, we append a block of size $1$ to the list.
-Then, traversing the list in backward direction, we check if there are three consecutive blocks of the same size, and if so, we merge the two earliest ones into a new block of twice the size.
-By this, we always maintain a list of blocks such that, for a certain power $2^k$, there are between one and two blocks of length $2^j$ for all $j \in [0 .. k]$.
+Then, traversing the list starting with the newest element, we check if there are three consecutive blocks of the same size, and if so, we merge the two oldest ones into a new block of twice the size.
+By this, we always maintain a list of blocks such that, for a certain power $2^k$, there are between one and two blocks of length $2^j$ for all $j \in [0 .. k - 1]$.
 This structural property implies both that we only have a logarithmic number of blocks (as we have $k = O(\log |H_i|)$) and that we can (in amortized constant time) access all historic intervals consisting of full blocks, which in particular implies that we can access an interval with length in $[2^j,2^{j+1}-1]$ for all $j \in [0 .. k]$.

+For the pseudocode of this approach, assume that a list element has a pointer to the next list element (next), its previous element (prev), and stores an integer value (load).